GZod01/lefuturistedots/README.md

 ## Start from scratch

+Procedure to install a new workstation with this config (or in case of a fire):

-- install a archlinux on the computer
+- install archlinux on the computer
 - make sure basic archlinux commands works
-- install git via pacman: `pacman -S git`
+- install git via pacman: `pacman -S git yay`
 - clone dot repository
-- install all the package
+- install all the others packages using yay (will take a long long time)
 - run auto config scripts